 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-11 0 ' , , 0 /
+11 0 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 3 3 2 1 1 2 1 1

 CO2 3 3 2 2 2 2 1 1

 CO3 3 2 2 2 2 2 1 1

 CO4 3 3 2 2 3 2 1 1

 CO5 3 3 3 3 3 2 1 1

-Type Code Project Management L-T-P Credits Marks OE BTBS-T-OE-032 1 Toject Management 3-0-0 3 100
+Туре Code Entrepreneurship Development L-T-P Credits Marks OE BTBS-T-OE-034 Entrepreneursnip Development 3 100

-Objectives The objective of this course is to study the fundamental tools and behavioral skills necessary to successfully launch, lead, and realize benefits, develop the skills for planning and controlling, and understanding key factors to drive successful project outcomes.
-Pre-Requisites General knowledge of any organization and its operations is sufficient.
+Objectives The objective of this course is to learn various aspects of becoming an entrepreneur by starting own business and making it successful so as to adopt entrepreneurship as a career option for graduating engineers.
+Pre-Requisites General knowledge of any business and its operations is sufficient.
 Teaching Scheme Regular classroom lectures with use of ICT as needed.
-Each session is planned to be interactive with real-life examples.
+Each session is planned to be interactive with real-life examples & case studies.

-To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term 10tai 05 05 05 25 60 100
+Te eacher's Assessme nt Written A Total

+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10ta1

+05 05 05 25 60 100